jasonjabbour/llm-task-planning/README.md

 https://github.com/aibasel/downward.git

-# run the prompts and copy paste the transition model into world model

 # evaluating transition model (example for level 0)

 python prism.py --levels "[('demo_LEVELS', 0)]"

+- Run the c1 prompt and copy paste the transition model into worldmodel.py
 - After generating the transition models with the prompts you can use this to evaluate the corresponding levels by changing the level parameter.
 - You may get to a level where the transition model no longer works, in which case you will need to refine it with the prompts